latest nhpb_banner 1__compressed2

 Locate free food or holiday meals in the region.
 There are programs for families as well as children, and it can be a box of groceries or a voucher to the store.
 In addition, dozens of charities, churches, and not for profits provide free food, meals, and groceries in Westchester County and White Plains.
 Find the extensive listing of Westchester NY food pantries.

+Free health clinics, medical and dental care is for the uninsured and low-income.
 A few local facilities and hospitals include the following.
-All of these clinics and sites provides patients with a wide variety of comprehensive, primary medical care, and the services offered are for individuals and families, including immunizations.
+All of these clinics and sites provides patients with a wide variety of comprehensive, primary medical care, including immunizations.
 If the locations below can’t help you, find more Westchester clinics and other places to call for medical or dental care.

 By Jon McNamara